liamedeiros/ehtplot/doc/COLORMAP.md

 ## Color Models and Color Spaces

 The "raw" RGB and CMYK color models are device-dependent.
-In order to describe device-independent color, companies "standarize" color spaces and create sRGB (standard Red Green Blue by HP and Microsoft) and Adobe RGB.
+In order to describe device-independent color, companies "standardize" color spaces and create sRGB (standard Red Green Blue by HP and Microsoft) and Adobe RGB.